NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Extend Boost.md

 You can increase the duration of your eidolon's boosts.

-You learn the _extend boost_ link spell.
+You learn the [[Spells/Extend Boost|Extend Boost]] link spell.
 Increase the number of Focus Points in your focus pool by 1.

 *Source: Pathfinder Secrets of Magic*
 *OGL*